-South Whitehall Township is a lessee for noncancellable leases of equipment.
-The Township recognizes a lease liability and an intangible right-to-use lease asset (lease asset) in the government-wide financial statements.
-South Whitehall Township recognizes lease liabilities with an initial, individual value of \$5,000 or more.
+South Whitehall Township is a lessee for noncancellable leases of equipment and subscription-based information technology arrangements (SBITA).
+The Township recognizes a lease or subscription liability and an intangible right-to-use asset (lease or subscription asset) in the government-wide financial statements.

-At the commencement of a lease, the Township initially measures the lease liability at the present value of payments expected to be made during the lease term.
-Subsequently, the lease liability is reduced by the principal portion of lease payments made.
-The lease asset is initially measured as the initial amount of the lease liability, adjusted for lease payments made at or before the lease commencement date, plus certain initial direct costs.
-Subsequently, the lease asset is amortized on a straight-line basis over its useful life.
+At the commencement of a lease or SBITA, the Township initially measures the liability at the present value of payments expected to be made during the term.
+Subsequently, the liability is reduced by the principal portion of payments made.
+The right-to-use asset is initially measured as the initial amount of the liability, adjusted for payments made at or before the commencement date, plus certain initial direct costs.
+Subsequently, the right-to-use asset is amortized on a straight-line basis over its useful life.

-Key estimates and judgments related to leases include how the Township determines (1) the discount rate it uses to discount the expected lease payments to present value, (2) lease term, and (3) lease payments.
+Key estimates and judgments related to leases and SBITAs include how the Township determines (1) the discount rate it uses to discount the expected payments to present value, (2) term, and (3) payments.

-- The Township uses the interest rate charged by the lessor as the discount rate.
-When the interest rate charged by the lessor is not provided, the Township generally uses its estimated incremental borrowing rate as the discount rate for leases. - The lease term includes the noncancellable period of the lease.
-Also included within the lease term are any qualifying lease renewals or early termination options that the Township is reasonably certain to exercise or not exercise.
-Lease payments included in the measurement of the lease liability are composed of fixed payments and purchase option price that the Township is reasonably certain to exercise.
+- The Township uses the interest rate charged under the agreement as the discount rate.
+When the interest rate charged by the lessor is not provided, the Township generally uses its estimated incremental borrowing rate as the discount rate for leases. - The term includes the noncancellable period of the agreement.
+Also included within the term are any qualifying renewals or early termination options that the Township is reasonably certain to exercise or not exercise.
+Payments included in the measurement of the liability are composed of fixed payments and purchase option price that the Township is reasonably certain to exercise.

-The Township monitors changes in circumstances that would require a remeasurement of its lease and will remeasure the lease asset and liability if certain changes occur that are expected to significantly affect the amount of the lease liability.
+The Township monitors changes in circumstances that would require a remeasurement of its lease or SBITA and will remeasure the asset and liability if certain changes occur that are expected to significantly affect the amount of the liability.

-Lease assets are reported with other capital assets as right-to-use lease assets and lease liabilities are reported with noncurrent liabilities on the statement of net position.
+Lease and subscription assets are reported with capital assets as right-to-use assets and related liabilities are reported with noncurrent liabilities on the statement of net position.